 We derive a significant portion of our revenue from a limited number of existing customers.
 Our top two market partners, each of which has an enterprise agreement with us that may encompass multiple customers, together accounted for 31% and 36% of our revenue for the fiscal years ended April 30, 2021 and 2020, respectively.
 Further, these partners have been with us for an average of 3.9 years.
 Each of Baker Hughes Company, or Baker Hughes, and Engie accounted for greater than 10% of our revenue for fiscal years ended April 30, 2021 and 2020.
 In June 2016, we entered into a master license and services agreement with Engie whereby Engie partners with us to support their digital transformation with a non-exclusive, worldwide license to our C3 AI Suite and certain C3 AI Applications.
 This arrangement was revised in June 2019 to extend the term by an additional three years for a total of six years.
 Our master license and services agreement with Engie is terminable by either party upon 30 days' written notice if the other party materially breaches the agreement or applicable order form and does not cure such breach prior to the end of that 30 day period, and under certain circumstances in connection with a change of control of either party.
 In April 2019, we entered into a professional services agreement with Engie pursuant to which we develop a customized application for Engie on our C3 AI Suite.
 This arrangement has a three year term and permits Engie to terminate the contract at the start of the third year subject to a wind down fee of approximately €2.5 million payable by Engie.
 In October 2020, we entered into a professional services agreement with Engie pursuant to which we develop another customized application for Engie on our C3 AI Suite.
 This arrangement has a five year term and permits Engie to terminate the contract after the 20th month.
-Certain of our customers, including customers that, at the time, represented a significant portion of our business, have in the past reduced their spend with us or decided to not renew their subscriptions with us, which has reduced our anticipated future payments or revenue from these customers.
-It is not possible for us to predict the future level of demand from our larger customers for our C3 AI Suite and C3 AI Applications.
-In addition, our average total subscription contract value is decreasing, and we expect it to continue to decrease as we expand our customer base beyond a small number of large customers to a larger number of smaller customers.
+Certain of our customers, including customers that, at the time, represented a significant portion of our business, have in the past reduced their spend with us or decide

 Our commercial customers typically purchase three-year subscriptions which generally do not provide for a right to terminate the subscription for convenience.
 Our customers generally have no obligation to renew, upgrade, or expand their subscriptions with us after the terms of their existing subscriptions expire.
 In addition, our customers may opt to decrease their usage of our C3 AI Suite and C3 AI Applications.
 As a result, we cannot provide assurance that our customers will renew, upgrade, or expand their subscriptions with us, if they renew at all.
-If one or more of our customers elect not to renew their subscriptions with us, or if our customers renew their subscriptions with us for shorter time periods, or if our customers decrease their usage of our C3 AI Suite and C3 AI Applications, or if our customers otherwise seek to renegotiate terms of their existing agreements on terms less favorable to us, our business and results of operations would be adversely affected.
+If one or more of our customers elect not to renew their subscriptions with us, or if our customers their usage of our C3 AI Suite and C3 AI Applications, or if our customers otherwise seek to renegotiate terms of their existing agreements on terms less favorable to us, our business and results of operations would be adversely affected.
 This adverse impact would be even more pronounced for customers that represent a material portion of our revenue or business operations.